nascarjake/luminary/README.md

 2. Run the installer for your platform:
    - Windows: Execute the installer and follow the prompts.
 Once complete, Luminary will be available in your Start Menu.
    - macOS: Extract the zip file, double-click on the `install.command` file.
 This will open the `.dmg` file.
 Drag Luminary to your Applications folder.
-The app is signed and notarized for security.
+The app is NOT signed and notarized for MacOS.
+The `install.command` will use the `xattr -c` command to bypass MacOS gatekeeper and install the app.

 ## Building